FormidableLabs/renature/CONTRIBUTING.md

 yarn
 ```

-`renature` is implemented in a combination of ReasonML and TypeScript.
+`renature` is implemented in a combination of ReScript and TypeScript.
 To compile
-the Reason source to JavaScript, run:
+the ReScript source to JavaScript, run:

 ```sh
 yarn build:res